techidaily/site-easy-unlock-android/source/_posts/unlock-your-nokia-c110s-potential-the-top-20-lock-screen-apps-you-need-to-try-by-drfone-android.md

 ![get into a locked phone-Unlock](https://images.wondershare.com/drfone/article/2017/10/15081759851833.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nlwr9LjJ-ng?si=I6UNAtfBkY2FTceu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 6.** After waiting for a while, you will get the following prompt.
 From here, you can set up a new lock for your mobile or can click on the “Lock My Screen” option to do the same.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to get into a locked phone using the 'Forgot Pattern' feature?